California Landscapes - Save Water and Enrich Biodiversity

-Fire Safer Landscape: Keep it defensible, keep it hydrated.
+Fire-Safe Landscape: Keep it defensible, keep it hydrated.

 Enjoy our newest set of plans appropriate to many regions in California but designed specifically for Sonoma County.
-These plans will turn into demonstration gardens at the Santa Rosa Junior College where you will be able to view the gardens pick your favorite and download irrigation and planting plans.

 Use these plans to replace the water thirsty lawn in your garden!
 These are a free downloadable resources sponsored by multiple agencies.
 We provide them to promote biodiversity by using California native plants.